nuggetbucket54/moneymoneyvr/README.md

 # MONEYMONEYVR 🤑
-An accessible VR headset built using cardboard, an Arduino board, and WebSockets.
-The headset utilizes an Arduino gyroscope module to track head movements, which are then translated into mouse movements.
-Socket\.io is then integrated to allow computer video output to be mirrored onto the headset in a VR format, allowing for a VR headset compatible with any first-person experience (e.g., Minecraft, Valorant, Microsoft Flight Simulator, etc.)
+An accessible VR headset built using cardboard, Arduino, and Socket\.io.
+The headset utilizes an Arduino gyroscope module to track head movements, which is then translated into approximate roll/pitch/yaw data for corresponding mouse movements.
+Socket\.io is then integrated to allow computer video output to be duplicated and mirrored onto a phone in the headset, creating a VR headset compatible with any first-person experience or game (e.g., Minecraft, Valorant, Microsoft Flight Simulator, etc.)

 <div align="center" markdown="1">
   <br/>